 These are just a few of the endless places to go fishing.
 For more information, check out the Oregon Department of Fish and Wildlife.
 They’ve got all kinds of great resources, including recommendations like 50 places to go fishing within 60 minutes of Portland and their map for anglers with disabilities.

-Stay in the Lovely Willamette Valley
+The Best Place to Stay in the Willamette Valley

 Wake up and be within a short drive from some of the best fishing in Oregon when you stay with us!
 Youngberg Hill presides atop a 50-acre hilltop 20 minutes from downtown McMinnville and about an hour from Portland.
 However, when you relax on our deck with a glass of award-winning wine, you’ll feel like you’re miles away from the hustle and bustle of the city.